 Alcohol and children

 A younger person’s body doesn’t cope with alcohol as well as an older person’s.
 The younger person’s brain, heart and liver aren’t fully developed and so they are less able to process it.
 Alcohol can therefore seriously damage a younger person’s health.

-In most states, a parent or guardian can supply alcohol to an under-18-year-old child for responsible use in their private home.
+In some states, it is an offence to supply alcohol to a person aged under 18 years of age in a private home, unless the young person’s parent or guardian has given permission and the alcohol is supplied in a responsible manner.
 However, the laws that cover alcohol and children vary between states and change from time to time.

 For more information, contact the Alcohol and Drug Foundation.

 Each week in Australia, alcohol consumption is responsible for numerous hospitalisations and deaths in teenagers aged 14-17 years.

 Some useful tips for dealing with teenagers and drinking include:

 - setting a good example in your own consumption of alcohol

 - talking to your teenager about alcohol laws and the potential consequences of breaking them